 Make sure you are using instant yeast!
 It comes in small packets that can usually be found in the refrigerated section of your grocery store.

-You can use active dry yeast in place of the instant yeast in this recipe, just be sure to activate it with a bit of warm water and sugar before adding it into the dough and allow the dough to rise for longer (active yeast takes longer to rise than instant).
+You can use active dry yeast in place of the instant yeast in this recipe, just be sure to activate it with a bit of warm water and sugar before adding it to the dough and allow the dough to rise for longer (active yeast takes longer to rise than instant).

 Tips for Making the Best Quick Yeast Cinnamon Rolls